Sunday, July 27, 2025

 Gospel - Mark 8:31-36

-This Lutheran pastor ties Bonhoeffer's powerful insight on grace to a modern setting, particularly for communities like Creator, seeking authenticity rather than spiritual platitudes.
+Nadia ties Bonhoeffer's powerful insight on grace to a modern setting, particularly for communities like Creator.
+We seek authenticity rather than settling for a few, easy spiritual platitudes.

-There are two writers whose words have been dependable, lifelong Christian companions and teachers in my personal life: Søren Kierkegaard and Dietrich Bonhoeffer.
+There are two writers whose words have been dependable, lifelong Christian companions and teachers of authenticity in my personal life: Søren Kierkegaard and Dietrich Bonhoeffer.

-Reflecting on our Gospel text, Mark 8:31-36, alongside the life of Lutheran pastor Dietrich Bonhoeffer, offers a profound understanding of what it truly means to follow Christ, especially when that path leads into conflict with the powers of the world.
-As we discussed last Wednesday, he is the first in our contemporary Holy Disruptor series who died as a result of how he lived as a Christian.
-Unfortunately, he will not be the last.
+Reflecting on our Gospel text, Mark 8:31-36, alongside the life of pastor Dietrich Bonhoeffer, offers a profound understanding of what it truly means to follow Christ, especially when that path leads into conflict with the powers of the world.
+As discussed last Wednesday, he is the first in our contemporary Holy Disruptor series who died as a result of how he lived as a Christian.
+He will not be the last.

 Jesus’ question echoes over Bonhoeffer’s life and over ours: What good is it to gain the whole world and forfeit your soul?
 Bonhoeffer could have chosen comfort, recognition, or professional success.
 Instead, he chose the way of the cross, and it cost him his life.